PetoLau/jekyll-now/about.md

 I am a **PhD. student** at the [Faculty of Informatics and Information Technologies](http://www.fiit.stuba.sk/en.html?page_id=749), Slovak University of Technology in Bratislava.
 I took my master's degree in **Probability and Mathematical Statistics** at the [FMFI UK](http://fmph.uniba.sk/en/).
 My current research scopes and interests include:

- * Big Data
- * Data Mining
+ * Time Series Data Mining
  * Machine Learning
  * Cluster Analysis
  * Data Streams
- * Forecasting of Time Series
+ * Time Series Forecasting

+You can read, in more detail, about the theme of my PhD. thesis in the [research section](https://petolau.github.io/research/).

 My **publications** are on: